 About the TCP on Heat Pumping Technologies (HPT TCP)

 The HPT TCP reports to the Working Party on Energy End-Use Technologies (EUWP).
 Created in 1977, the objectives of the HPT TCP are as follows:

 - The Programme shall consist of co-operative research, development, demonstrations, promotion, and exchanges of information aimed at supporting heat pumping technologies as realistic, reliable, and well-known devices to save energy resources and to reduce local and global emissions to protect the environment.

 - The Contracting Parties shall implement the Programme by undertaking one or more tasks.
 The tasks shall be open to participation by two or more Contracting Parties.

 There are currently 17 entities participating in the HPT TCP representing governments from Europe, North America and the Asia-Pacific regions.
 If your entity would like to join, see our membership page.

-Information or material of the HPT TCP (formally organised under the Implementing Agreement for a Programme of Research, Development, Demonstration and Promotion of Heat Pumping Technologies) does not necessarily represent the views or policies of the IEA Secretariat or of the IEA’s individual Member countries.
-The IEA does not make any representation or warranty (express or implied) in respect of such information (including as to its completeness, accuracy or non-infringement) and shall not be held liable for any use of, or reliance on, such information.
+Information or material of the HPT TCP (formally organized under the Implementing Agreement for a Programme of Research, Development, Demonstration, and Promotion of Heat Pumping Technologies) does not represent the views or policies of the IEA Secretariat or of the IEA’s individual Member countries.
+The IEA does not make any representation or warranty (express or implied) in respect of such information (including as to its completeness, accuracy, or non-infringement) and shall not be held liable for any use of, or reliance on, such information.